Messi event chaos: Bengal police summon 6 event managers for quizzing, arrest 5 for vandalism | Law-Order

 - India

-The West Bengal Police on Monday sent summons to officials of six organisations, which were in charge of managing various aspects of the Lionel Messi event at the Salt Lake stadium, where spectators resorted to large-scale chaos and vandalism two days ago, alleging "gross mismanagement", an officer said.
+The West Bengal Police on Monday sent summons to officials of six companies, which were also involved in organising the Lionel Messi event at the Salt Lake stadium, where spectators resorted to large-scale chaos and vandalism two days ago, alleging "gross mismanagement", an officer said.

 Acting on an FIR on the spectator rampage that led to an estimated loss of over Rs 2 crore of stadium properties, police have also arrested five people so far on charges of vandalism and assault on police personnel.